ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 I pray to-night, Seep not your kisses
 for my dead cold brow, The way is lonely
 ; let me feel them now; Think gently of
 me, I am travel-worn.
-My falte
+My faltering feet
+are pierced with many a thorn.
+Forgive!
+O hearts estranged, forgive, I plead!
+When dreamless rest is mine I shall not
+need The tenderness for which I long to-
+night
 </td></tr></table>

 ---